ACCESS-NRI/amami/review.md

 * ~~Implement `cubes` as `dataclasses`?~~
   - ~~`Cubes` already a datatype in `Iris`~~
-* Add docstrings (at least for key modules)
 * Remove unused imports
-  - Add this as a CI/CD step?
+  - Add this as a CI/CD check/cleanup step?
-  - TODO: what is the import cleaner tool?
+  - TODO: what is the import cleaner tool? `ruff`?
 * Implement unit testing
   - Requires architectural modification
   - Numerous functions require splitting/logic reordering etc to facilitate conversion to smaller, testable funcs